 Although today's computers are cable of executing billions of instructions every second, the processor is usually waiting for those instructions from the slower types of memory in the computer.
 Because the RAM and hard disk drive are much slower than the CPU, computer processors and motherboards use cache to transfer instructions between the processor, memory, and components in the computer.
 Cache is the fastest type of memory and a computer with more L2 cache or L3 cache will be capable of storing more instructions and send those instructions to the processor more efficiently.

 A computer with more memory (RAM) will be capable of storing more programs that are currently running in memory.
 If your computer runs out of memory, the computer must swap unused data stored in memory to your hard disk drive until it is needed again.
-This makes each task more complex by adding another extra step and because the hard drive is the slowest type of memory in the computer it will decrease the speed even more.
+This makes each task more complex by adding another extra step and, because the hard drive is the slowest type of memory in the computer, it will decrease the speed even more.

-- An SSD drive has no movable parts which makes it much faster than a traditional HDD.
+- An SSD drive has no movable parts, which makes it much faster than a traditional HDD.

 If you play the latest computer games, a powerful video card with its own CPU (GPU) and its own memory makes the game run faster.
 These types of video cards help with the performance of the computer by taking on the responsibilities of processing the 3D rendering and other complex tasks.
 The more powerful the video card is, the better it can render the 3D graphics and the faster it can handle the overall processing of graphics for the game.